It’s a tough situation.

-Still, if you find it hard to use your full potential and express what you really feel, I’d suggest watching this excellent free video from the shaman Rudá Iandê.
+Still, if you find it hard to express what you really feel, I’d suggest doing some empowering practices for yourself.

-So if you want to build a better relationship with yourself and the people around you, start now by checking out his genuine advice.
+So if you want to build a better relationship with yourself and the people around you, start transforming your life and self-confidence now.

 On a final note

 Not talking with a friend can stir up different kinds of emotions.
 It can make you think about a lot of things.

 Your friend is probably thinking the same thing you are.
 So swallow your pride and muster up the courage to reach out.